codeceptjs/CodeceptJS/docs/basics.md

 I.see('There were problems creating your account.');
 ```

 > ⚠ `within` can cause problems when used incorrectly.
-If you see a weired behavior of a test try to refactor it to not use `within`.
+If you see a weird behavior of a test try to refactor it to not use `within`.
 It is recommended to keep within for simplest cases when possible.

 `within` can also work with IFrames.
 A special `frame` locator is required to locate the iframe and get into its context.